locphan87/react-native-architecture/README.md

 ### Testing guidelines

-* Place your test files next to the tested modules using a naming convention, like `componentName.component.test.tsx`.
+* Place your test files next to the tested modules using a naming convention, like `<ComponentName>.component.test.tsx`.
 > Why?
 You don't want to dig through a folder structure to find a unit test.

 * Put your additional test files into a separate test folder to avoid confusion.